tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

   * int GetCapacity() - called by the visualizer to get the maximum number of passengers that the bus can hold

 **Outline of UpdateBusData() operation - this method populates a BusData struct**
+  1. You will need to make sure that you have a member variable BusData within the Bus class.
-  1. Store the name of the bus in the id atttribute of the Bus class's new attribute to store Bus Data ((i.e., a BusData struct - note, you'll have to add this to the Bus class as well.)
+  2. Store the name of the bus in the the BusData id atttribute.
-  2. get the current route
+  3. get the current route
-  3. get the previous stop on the current route.
+  4. get the previous stop on the current route.
 You will need to figure out a way (write a new function, or more) to get the busses previous stop.
-  4. Compute and store the average of the lattitudes and longitudes belonging to the Bus object's current and previous stop; then store them in the position struct that belongs to the Bus class's new attribute to store Bus Data.
+  5. Compute and store the average of the latitudes and longitudes belonging to the Bus object's current and previous stop; then store them in the in the BusDsata position attribute.
-  5. Populate the numPassengers and capacity attributes of the new attribute to store Bus Data.
+  6. Populate the numPassengers and capacity attributes of the new attribute to store Bus Data.

 Next you should implement the following public accessors and mutators in the route class